Saric-Group/trimem_sbeady/README.md

 ### Dependencies

-(Rest is CopyPaste from Trimem)
+This information has been copied from TriMEM's documentation.

-Trimem builds upon the generic mesh data structure [OpenMesh](https://www.graphics.rwth-aachen.de/software/openmesh/), which is included as a submodule that is pulled in upon `git clone` via the `--recurse-submodules` flag.
+TriMEM builds upon the generic mesh data structure [OpenMesh](https://www.graphics.rwth-aachen.de/software/openmesh/), which is included as a submodule that is pulled in upon `git clone` via the `--recurse-submodules` flag.

-For the efficient utilization of shared-memory parallelism, trimem makes use of the [OpenMP](https://www.openmp.org/) application programming model (`>= v4.5`) and modern `C++`.
+For the efficient utilization of shared-memory parallelism, triMEM makes use of the [OpenMP](https://www.openmp.org/) application programming model (`>= v4.5`) and modern `C++`.
 It thus requires relatively up-to-date compilers (supporting at least `C++17`).